For recovering addicts and alcoholics, the holidays can be stressful occasions.

 Although relapse isn’t a requirement, it does occur.
 According to figures from the National Institute on Drug Abuse, between 40 and 60 percent of those who have what’s medically defined as a substance use disorder will relapse at some point.
 While there’s no scientific data that indicates relapse rates increase during the holidays, studies have shown that alcohol consumption does go up during this time of year: A 2015 report by Alcohol Monitoring Systems, which monitored the alcohol use of more than 450,000 DUI offenders, showed that drinking violations increased by an average of 33 percent between Thanksgiving and New Year’s Day compared to the rest of the year.

 Addiction doesn’t necessarily kick into overdrive during the holiday season — those afflicted are just as consumed by the obsession and compulsion to use and drink on April 23 as they are around Dec.
 25 — but treatment encourages those new to recovery to beware of certain triggers.
-The presence of alcohol at holiday gatherings can be one such trigger, but according to Bill Lee, assistant program manager and interventionist at Cornerstone of Recovery, members of a recovering individual’s support system can help that individual avoid relapse by making a few minor holiday adjustments.
+The presence of alcohol at holiday gatherings can be one such trigger, but members of a recovering individual’s support system can help that individual avoid relapse by making a few minor holiday adjustments.

 One of the oft-repeated mantras in recovery circles is that addicts and alcoholics aren’t responsible for their diseases, but they are responsible for their recovery.
 In other words, the presence of alcohol isn’t going to make newly sober addicts and alcoholics lose control.
-The key, Lee says, is communication.
+The key is communication.

-Giving recovering family members a heads up can help those individuals avoid discomfort, Lee adds.
+Giving recovering family members a heads-up can help those individuals avoid discomfort.
 It’s up to them to set healthy boundaries to protect their sobriety, but a foundation laid in treatment has given them tools to ask for what they need.

 A guilt-free holiday